 imageBlobId: UUID of the Organizations ‘Profile’ picture, which is an optional feature.

 created: The timestamp of when the Organization was created.

-Most use of the API will require a Client / Folder UUID as it is necessary to indicate the connection between certain entities and the Client / Folder they are contained in.
+Most use of the API will require a Workspace UUID as it is necessary to indicate the connection between certain entities and the Workspace they are contained in.
 In order to retrieve a list, however, you must first generate an Organization specific refresh token.
 You can see an example of this below.